SEL-Columbia/dokomoforms/README.md

 #### Mobile-Web Technology

 Instead of relying on platform-specific apps, Dokomo's surveys are conducted using an offline-capable mobile web app.
-This makes for an easier workflow for enumerators and administrators — surveys can be accessed on anywhere via a normal web link, and can be conducted on (almost) any device.
+This makes for an easier workflow for enumerators and administrators — surveys can be accessed via a normal web link, and can be conducted on (almost) any device that has a web browser.

 ![alt Dokomo Forms Admin - Manage](https://i.imgur.com/saW5zcB.jpg)